marcus-exe/_fiap.jenkins.docker.csh/README.md

 ls -lh captures/insecure_http.pcap
 ```

 **Note**: The TShark container uses `network_mode: service:orders`, which means it shares the network namespace with the orders service.
 This allows it to capture traffic on the same network interface that the orders service uses to communicate with the products service.
+The container runs as `root` user to have the necessary permissions for packet capture.
+The capture file is written to `/captures/insecure_http.pcap` (absolute path) inside the container and is accessible on the host via the volume mount at `./captures/insecure_http.pcap`.

 ## 📝 Environment Variables